Physiotherapy for Sciatica

 2. Exercise Prescription: Next, we would work with you to design specific exercise programs to strengthen your core, improve flexibility, and correct your posture.
 These strengthening exercises would target the muscles that support the spine, helping them to stabilize the affected area and reduce pressure on the sciatic nerve.
 Flexibility exercises will aim to increase the range of motion and reduce muscle tightness that may contribute to nerve compression.

 3. Posture and Body Mechanics Education: Poor posture and improper body mechanics can aggravate sciatica pain symptoms.
-At Pro-Form, in addition to treatment, we take delight in educating all our patients on proper posture techniques during various activities and provide guidance on ergonomics to minimize strain on the back.
+At Pro-Form, in addition to treatment, we take delight in educating all our patients on proper posture techniques during various activities and provide guidance on ergonomics to minimise strain on the back.

 4. Functional Rehabilitation: We want to be with you every step of your recovery journey and eventually see you return to activities you love doing without pain.
 We focus on functional rehabilitation, and guide you through performing specific movements and tasks that mimic real-life situations, thus, helping you restore your strength, flexibility, and confidence.